Eric Rudolph: Motivations

-The Anti-Defamation League noted that "extremist chatter on the Internet has praised Rudolph as 'a hero' and some followers of hate groups are calling for further acts of violence to be modeled after the bombings he is accused of committing."
+The Anti-Defamation League noted in 2003 that "extremist chatter on the Internet has praised Rudolph as 'a hero' and some followers of hate groups are calling for further acts of violence to be modeled after the bombings he is accused of committing."

 In a letter to his mother from prison, Rudolph has written, "Many good people continue to send me money and books.
 Most of them have, of course, an agenda; mostly born-again Christians looking to save my soul.
 I suppose the assumption is made that because I'm in here I must be a 'sinner' in need of salvation, and they would be glad to sell me a ticket to heaven.
 I do appreciate their charity, but I could really do without the condescension.
 They have been so nice I would hate to break it to them that I really prefer Nietzsche to the Bible."
+His mother would state she saw this as evidence of his intellectual side, not as a denial of his Catholic faith.

-Nevertheless, Rudolph has said, "The truth is I am a Christian".
-Rudolph remained unrepentant for his actions and, in a statement before the court, called his acts against abortion providers a “moral duty.”
+Rudolph has said, "The truth is I am a Christian".
+Rudolph remained unremorseful for his actions and, in a statement before the court, called his acts against abortion providers a “moral duty.”
 “As I go to a prison cell for a lifetime, I know that ‘I have fought a good fight, I have finished my course, I have kept the faith,’” Rudolph said, quoting scripture.

+In his work "White Lies: Abortion, Eugenics, And Racism" Rudolph expresses his admiration for Catholicism.